Peter-Roger/relathon/README.rst

 Requirements
 ------------

 Relathon has only one dependency: `pyrel`_.
 Pyrel can be installed using pip.
-Instructions for installing pyrel can be found at the project page.
+Instructions for installing pyrel are found at the project page.

 Preliminary
 ===========